• Home

 You Just Bought Your First Circular Saw.
 Now What?

-You now own one of the most essential tools for the carpenter, craftsman and weekend warrior.
-The circular saw will allow you to easily make straight, clean, precise cuts through a variety of materials.
-If you’ve been using a hand saw for this operation in the past, you are in for a real treat!
+You now own one of the most essential tools for the carpenter, craftsman, and weekend warrior.
+The circular saw will allow you to easily make straight, clean, precise cuts through various materials.
+If you’ve used a hand saw for this operation in the past, you are in for a real treat!

 While the circular saw is easy to use, here’s some basic information you should know to achieve the best results safely.